Colette-Pitamba/Angular-Movie-Database/README.md

-# Coming Soon!
-#### Angular-Movie-Database:
+# Angular-Movie-Database:
-— Netflix style movie database using AngularJS.
+— In attempt to learn Angular, followed a tut to create a Netflix style movie database using AngularJS.